RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 Income - Brooklyn, NY
 ================
-Roland Webster
-20 June 2018

 Packages
 --------

-Load the required packages.
+The first step to making our plot is to load the required packages.
 We are using sp and rgdal for the initial work on our shp data.
 We load tidyr and dplyr for manipulating our shp data later down the line.
 We also use ggplot2 and viridis for plotting.

 ``` r
 library(sp)